 The Whole Stack of Time Sensitivities

 Putting all the layers together gives a clean way to think about what your birth time can and cannot tell you.
 The Lagna is the four minute layer, deciding the rising sign and every house anchor.
 The Navamsa is the thirteen minute layer, deciding the inner-life and marriage chart.
 The Dashamsha and Saptamsha are the twelve to seventeen minute layers, deciding career and progeny.
 The Shashtiamsha is the two minute layer, deciding the most subtle karmic readings.
-The Moon's Nakshatra and Tithi, by contrast, are the multi-hour layer, deciding only the Vimshottari calendar's starting point and the basic lunar disposition of the chart.
+The Moon's Nakshatra, by contrast, is the multi-hour layer behind the Vimshottari calendar's starting point, while Tithi and Vara are broader calendar checks.
 The further down the divisional chain you go, the tighter the birth time has to be.

 What Changes for Real Predictions